 The Israeli military said four rockets were fired from Gaza early Thursday and were intercepted by air defences.
 Late Wednesday, a rocket was fired from Gaza, triggering Israeli airstrikes.

-There were no immediate of casualties or damage, and no one claimed the rocket strikes.
-Israel holds the Hamas militant group that rules Gaza responsible for all rocket and typically responds with airstrikes within hours.
+There were no immediate reports of casualties or damage, and no one claimed the rocket strikes.
+Israel holds the Hamas militant group that rules Gaza responsible for all rocket fire and typically responds with airstrikes within hours.

-Early Thursday, Israeli warplanes conducted a series of airstrikes at a Hamas military site in the central Gaza Strip, media reported. posts by activists showed smoke billowing in the air.
+Early Thursday, Israeli warplanes conducted a series of airstrikes at a Hamas military site in the central Gaza Strip, local media reported.
+Social media posts by activists showed smoke billowing in the air.
 The Israeli military said the airstrikes were aimed at a militant site and an entrance of a tunnel leading to an underground complex holding "raw chemicals" to make rockets.

 The Israeli military said later that its planes attacked another Hamas compound after an anti-aircraft missile was fired from Gaza during the initial airstrikes.
 It said the missile failed to hit its target and no injuries or damage were reported from the anti-aircraft missile.